furrtek/NeoCDSDLoader/README.md

   * For the full size SD card version: Straight 2.54mm pitch 12-pin header.
   * For the Micro SD card version: Straight 1.27mm pitch 12-pin header.
 * Cut away the bottom plate of the PLCC socket.
-* Solder on to main board with beveled corner in the bottom right when the silkscreen arrow points right.
+* Solder on to main board with beveled corner in the bottom right with the silkscreen arrow pointing to the right.
-* Solder two 3-pin headers in CDDA marked locations on the main board, pins pointing towards edge.
+* Solder two 3-pin headers in CDDA marked locations on the main board, pins pointing outwards.
 * Assemble UserBoard and SlotBoard together with the appropriate 12-pin header.
 Orientation: silkscreen arrows must match and be visible.
-Space them 2mm+.
+Space boards 2mm+ to allow bending.
-* Clean PLCC socket contacts with IPA (or acetone but be careful with the plastic).
+* Clean PLCC socket contacts with IPA.
 * Plug main board in console, or power it with +5V via a wire to the 5V rail (C1 for example).
 * Connect USB cable (in order: > D+, D-, GND) to the 3 unmarked holes next to one of the CDDA footprints.
 * Bridge the two half-circle pads near the MCU together, power up, USB device "STM32 BOOTLOADER" should be detected.